Code-Institute-Submissions/CI-Project-1-User-Centric-Frontend-Development/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from Google Images and my personal photos all of which I edited in Adobe Photoshop.
+The video was obtained from this [link] (https://www.youtube.com/watch?v=DbZALsDfLuU) and edited using iMovie.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from viewing different sites I have previously seen that I liked, as well as looking at the [Awwwards] (https://www.awwwards.com/) site and searching for bootstrap related websites and choosing elements I really liked.

 -------